-ALPA contributes to the development of local economies and Aboriginal and Torres Strait Islander businesses across 27 remote locations in the Northern Territory and Queensland.
+The Arnhem Land Progress Aboriginal Corporation (ALPA) contributes to the development of local economies and Aboriginal and Torres Strait Islander businesses across twenty-seven remote locations in the Northern Territory and Queensland.
 ALPA focuses on training, developing skills, creating jobs, and developing sustainable businesses across the region.
-As of 2021, ALPA have 1200 employees, 84% of whom are local Aboriginal and Torres Strait Islander people.
+As of 2022/2023, ALPA have 1400 employees, approximately 80% of whom are local Aboriginal and Torres Strait Islander people.

-““It is critical for ALPA to have Yolŋu staff members undertaking ongoing training and development once in employment, as this allows for them to further develop their skills, take on new areas of work and step up into bigger roles.
+“It is critical for ALPA to have Yolŋu staff members undertaking ongoing training and development once in employment, as this allows for them to further develop their skills, take on new areas of work and step up into bigger roles.
 This not only builds their confidence and engagement, but it also ensures we can continue to open up opportunities for new staff to enter the business in more entry-level roles.”1Arnhem Land Progress Aboriginal Corporation, Indigenous Skills and Employment Program (ISEP) Submission,(National Indigenous Australians Agency: Canberra, 2021), 6, (link)

 – Arnhem Land Progress Aboriginal Corporation, Category A Shortlisted Applicant, Indigenous Skills and Employment Program (ISEP) Submission.